 What is a lean concrete mix?
-It’s a type of concrete where the cement content is less than about 10% of the total mixture content.
+It’s a versatile type of concrete with a cement content of less than 10% of the total mixture.

 How is concrete made?

-- Coarse aggregate (gravel, crushed stone, recycled concrete)
+- Coarse aggregate (gravel, crushed stone, and recycled concrete)

-- Optional: Admixtures are chemicals used to change the properties of a mix
+- Optional: Admixtures – chemicals that modify the mix’s properties

-When you combine water with Portland cement, an exothermic reaction happens called hydration.
-In other words, the reaction releases heat.
-This reaction then leads to the hardening of your mixture.
+When you mix water with Portland cement, a heat-releasing (exothermic) reaction called hydration occurs.
+This reaction leads to the hardening of your mixture.

-Important Note: aggregates either have a smooth surface or a jagged surface.
-The smoother the surface, the more workable concrete becomes.
-While rougher surfaces generate stronger concrete.
+Important Note: Concrete aggregates can have either a smooth or rough surface.
+The smoother the surface, the more workable the concrete.
+On the flip side, rougher surfaces produce stronger concrete.

 What is a lean concrete mix?

-- The minimum strength of 2.1 MPa or 300 psi per ASTM C 39 at 28 days after placement.
+- A minimum strength of 2.1 MPa or 300 psi per ASTM C 39 at 28 days after placement.

-- Evaporation of bleed water to not result in shrinkage of more than 10.4 millimeters per meter (1/8 inch per foot) of lean concrete fill.
+- Bleed water evaporation should not result in shrinkage of more than 10.4 millimeters per meter (1/8 inch per foot) of lean concrete fill.

-- Mix design to produce a consistency that’ll result in flowable concrete when poured.
-It shouldn’t require manual labor to move the concrete into place.
-In return, this provides an easily pourable uniform surface.
+- The mix design should produce a consistency that results in flowable concrete when poured.
+This means there should be no need for manual labor to move the concrete into place, resulting in an easily pourable, uniform surface.

 The lean concrete mixture ratio